 Amethyst Princess Ring

-Marie-Hélène de Taillac uses her classic bezel setting to emphasize the natural beauty of this pretty amethyst.
+Marie-Hélène de Taillac uses her classic bezel setting to emphasize the natural beauty of this gorgeous, rich amethyst.

 Dimensions: 1.8 x 1.7 cm